openwrt/packages/net/stubby/files/README.md

 ## Installation

-Installation of this package can be achieved at the command line using `opkg install stubby`, or via the LUCI Web Interface.
+Installation of this package can be achieved at the command line using `opkg install stubby`, or via the LuCI Web Interface.
 Installing the stubby package will also install the required dependency packages, including the `ca-bundle` package.